The Basics of Survival Fishing

 ~Boat or Personal Watercraft

-~Obviously having a boat would make getting to the fish incredibly easy.
-Having a boat will also open up the radius where you could catch fish.
+~Having a boat would make getting to the fish incredibly easy; it will also open up the radius where you could catch fish.
 In an emergency most people would be stuck to fishing from the shore or as far as they could safely swim.
+Consider a lightweight portable option like one from Sevylor that can easily be stored when not needed.

 ~Kayaks, canoes, paddle boards, and surfboards would also help enlarge the area in which you can travel to catch your fish.